I. Statement of Policy

 - If a faculty member's performance is found to be incompetent, the school's director and the dean will develop with the faculty member a plan and timetable for improvement.
 At the close of the period set, the director and the dean will review the faculty member's progress and inform the faculty member in writing of their findings.

 - The form and duration of improvement programs should be negotiated between the faculty member affected and the responsible administrators (director and dean).

 - Performance improvement programs should focus on bettering faculty performance in deficient areas.
 They should not be disciplinary in nature.

 - Appeal procedures

-- Departments and schools are encouraged to develop an appeal procedure whereby a faculty member may request review of a finding of incompetent performance.
+- Schools are encouraged to develop an appeal procedure whereby a faculty member may request review of a finding of incompetent performance.
 Such procedures should provide for review by a committee that is independent of and with different membership from the committee that conducted the original evaluation.
 Faculty may also challenge a finding of incompetent performance through the university grievance procedure.